kkodra/HankelSingularValues/README.md

 ## 1. Instructions

-Running _main.m_ generates all the results presented in the paper.
+Running _main.m_ generates the results presented in the paper.
+See reference in _main.m_ for corrsponding results in paper.

 ## 2. Dependencies